 First of all one should check their own motivation and their career management as well as life planning (academic or non-academic career, career path, family situation) before deciding for a "doctorate" career path.
 If obtaining one’s doctorate is intended, the following things should be considered:

-Qualified for being a supervisor are all the professors of the relevant faculty, but also private lecturers or, if applicable, employees and teams in graduate centres / the Max-Weber-Kolleg.
+Qualified for being a supervisor are all the professors of the relevant faculty, but also private lecturers or, if applicable, employees and teams in the Graduate Centres / the Max-Weber-Kolleg.

 By focusing on the essential specialised literature of the field of research respectively the doctoral topic, a concrete problem should be formulated within three to six months and lead to a written outline, an (so-called) exposé, which should be regulary discussed with potential supervisors or supervising teams, while it's still in the process of writing.
 This way it can be worked out in time at whom and where the project would be best located and whether and how the path to a doctorate can be taken best.